urbit/docs/docs/hoon/advanced.md

 Each core has a "metal" `p.q` which defines its variance model.
 A core can be *invariant* (`$gold`), *bivariant* (`$lead`), *covariant* (`$zinc`), or *contravariant* (`$iron`).
-The default is gold; a gold core can be converted to any metal, and any metal can be converted to lead.
+The default is gold; a gold core can be cast or converted to any metal, and any metal can be cast or converted to lead.

 A gold core `a` has a read-write payload; another core `b` that nests within it (ie, can be substituted for it) must be a gold